One-room school: United States

 A typical school day was 9 a.m. to 4 p.m., with morning and afternoon recesses of 15 minutes each and an hour period for lunch.
 "The older students were given the responsibility of bringing in water, carrying in coal or wood for the stove.
 The younger students would be given responsibilities according to their size and gender such as cleaning the black board (chalkboard), taking the erasers outside for dusting plus other duties that they were capable of doing."

 Transportation for children who lived too far to walk was often provided by horse-drawn kid hack or sulky, which could only travel a limited distance in a reasonable amount of time each morning and evening, or students might ride a horse, these being put out to pasture in an adjoining paddock during the day.
 In more recent times, students rode bicycles.

 Southern students and teachers most often walked to and from school; a three-mile journey was not uncommon.
 Due to the poor quality of roads, automobiles were not frequently used.

-The school house was the center and focus for thousands of rural communities, hamlets, and small towns.
-Often, town meetings and picnics were also held there.

-The vast majority of one-room schools in the United States are no longer used as schools and have either been torn down or converted for other purposes.
-However, in some rural communities, including among the Amish, one-room or two-room schools are still used, primarily for elementary education, with students graduating to local or regional middle and high schools.

-As of 2005, almost 400 one-rooms schools still operate in the United States.
+The vast majority of one-room schools have been torn down; a few were converted for other purposes.
+However, in a handful of rural communities, such as Mennonites and Amish, one-room or two-room schools survived longer.
+As of 2005, almost 400 one-room schools still operated in the United States.

-Octagonal schoolhouses

-There are several historic one-room schoolhouses in the United States that were built in the shape of an octagon, instead of the more traditional rectangular style.
-Most are located in the northeastern part of the country and some have been restored and placed on the National Register of Historic Places.

-The following octagonal schoolhouses still stand: